Gas Monitor (GM)

 - Impact of environmental changes on working conditions

-- Importance of checking controls on the equipment are as specified
+- The importance of checking controls on the equipment are as specified

 - Importance of regular communication